1Copenut/SPA-routing-experience-h1/README.md

 * [How to Deploy a Routed React App to GitHub Pages](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/)

 ## Known issues for this solution
-* H1 has a focus halo in `['Chrome', ]`.
+* H1 has a focus halo in `['Chrome', 'Edge', 'Firefox', 'Safari']`.
 This may not be an issue, but is an open question.
 I feel having a focus halo on elements that are not part of the normal tab order could be confusing.